Vgithub1984/MultiPurposeApp/PROJECT_DOCUMENTATION.md

 ---

 **MultiPurposeApp v1.0.0** - Technical documentation for a comprehensive iOS list management solution with cloud synchronization and advanced analytics.
+*Last Updated: July 31, 2025*